carltongibson/carltongibson/README.md

 For the last two decades I've worked on projects for some of the world's largest companies.
 (And some of the smallest!)

-I'm in a transition since stepping down as Fellow, so if you need help on your Django project, do get in touch.
+I'm in a transition since stepping down as Fellow, so now is a good time to talk.
+If you need help on your Django project, do get in touch.